 - 1. Only Athletes who are in equal first place after one or several preliminary rounds of the same Competition may take part in a jump-off.
 Athletes must start the same Horse in the jump-off as in the initial round. - 2.
 In principle a jump-off must take place under the same rules and Table as the original Competition and the rules for jump-offs in that type of Competition.
-However, the jump-off from a minor Table A Competition may be judged under Table C, providing it is specified in the schedule.
+However, the jump-off from a minor Table A Competition may be judged under Table C, providing it is specified in the Schedule.
 In any case, all jump-offs must be held immediately after the original round(s) of the Competition. - 3.
-If specified in the schedule the OC may decide that Athletes, who have completed their preliminary round without Penalties, must proceed to the jump-off immediately following their preliminary round.
-In this case, the bell must be rung again to signal the Athlete to start the jump-off course, during which the 45-second rule set forth in JRs 203.1.2 applies.
+If specified in the Schedule the OC may decide that Athletes, who have completed their preliminary round without Penalties, must proceed to the jump-off immediately following their preliminary round.
+In this case, the bell must be rung again to signal the Athlete to start the jump-off course, during which the 45-second rule set forth in JRs Art.
+203.1.2 applies.
 Athletes qualified for the jump-off are not allowed to leave the arena between their preliminary round and the jump-off.
 This type of jump-off is only allowed for Competitions under table A, according to JRs Art.
 238.1.2 and 238.2.2 and is not authorised for a Grand Prix Competition or for the Competition with the highest prize money.
 If there are no clear rounds in the preliminary round, the classification is established according to JRs Art.
-238.2.2.238.1.1 or 238.2.1 as applicable. - 4.
-Unless otherwise set forth in these JRs (Power and Skill Competitions) no Competition may involve more than two jump-offs. - 5.
-The order of starting in the jump-off(s) must remain the same as the order of starting fixed for the round preceding the jump-off, except where otherwise specified in the schedule or the JRs.

-Horses which lose a shoe prior to starting in the initial round of a one round Competition with a jump-off will be given a later starting position.
+238.1.1 or 238.2.1 as applicable. - 4.
+Unless otherwise set forth in these JRs (Power and Skill Competitions) no Competition may involve more than two jumpoffs. - 5.
+The order of starting in the jump-off(s) must remain the same as the order of starting fixed for the round preceding the jump-off, except where otherwise specified in the Schedule or the JRs. - 5.1 The order of starting in the jump-off of an individual Competition counting for the Longines Rankings may be established in reverse order of the Athletes' times in the previous round as an alternative to the same starting order used in the previous round.
+The method of establishing the starting order in the jump-off must be stated in the Event Schedule; if not specified, the starting order will be the same as in the previous round. - 5.2 Horses which lose a shoe prior to starting in the initial round of a one round Competition with a jump-off will be given a later starting position.
 In a jump-off a Horse that loses a shoe prior to starting will be given a new starting place three positions later.
-If the Horse in question has not had its shoe replaced by that time, the Ground Jury will decide whether, at its discretion, the Horse in question should receive a later starting place or be eliminated.

-6. In the event of equality of Score for the first place, a jump-off may take place according to the provisions of the schedule.
-If no provision for a jump-off is set forth in the schedule, it will be considered that the Competition is run with no jump-off.
+If the Horse in question has not had its shoe replaced by that time, the Ground Jury will decide whether, at its discretion, the Horse in question should receive a later starting place or be eliminated. - 6.
+In the event of equality of Score for the first place, a jump-off may take place according to the provisions of the Schedule.
+If no provision for a jump-off is set forth in the Schedule, it will be considered that the Competition is run with no jump-off.